impiaaa/ios-notif-forward/README.md

 ## Running

 This requires a computer with Bluetooth LE capability.

-Pair your phone as normal for your system.
-The app will automatically start receiving notifications from any compatible device that connects to the computer.
-I've had the best luck when initiating the connection from the phone rather than from the computer.
-You will need to grant permission for your computer to receive system notifications the first time using the app.
+1. Pair your device over Bluetooth as normal for your system.
+2. The app will automatically start receiving notifications from any compatible device that connects to the computer.
+3. You will need to grant permission from your device for your computer to receive system notifications the first time you use the app.
+4. To close the app and stop receiving notifications, choose "Quit" from the app's tray menu.

+I've had the best luck when initiating the connection from the device rather than from the computer.
 I haven't been able to succesfully test on Windows or Mac.
-To close the app and stop receiving notifications, choose "Quit" from the app's tray menu.

 ## Compile from Source